SQL Authorization through Ranger in Presto¶

 - Some SQL constructs have different semantics in Presto than in Hive.
 As a result, row filter policies defined for Hive might not give the same results when used in Presto.
 Admins are advised to either use a new policy defined for Presto, or test the existing Hive policies thoroughly before using them.

-We will walk through several examples of the Ranger plugin capabilities in this section.
+Let us walk through several examples of the Ranger plugin capabilities in this section.

 Users and Groups¶